-Daunorubicin • Anthracyclines • Cardiotoxicity • Early detection • Diastolic dysfunction • Cardiac troponin T hematological and solid malignancies (Yee 2005, Chabner et al. 2006).
+Anthracycline antibiotics (e.g. doxorubicin, daunorubicin, epirubicin) are among the most effective chemotherapeutic agents in the treatment of both haematological and solid malignancies (Yee 2005 et al., Chabner 2006 et al.).
 Cardiotoxicity, however, represents a serious adverse reaction that largely limits their therapeutic potential and threatens the cardiac function of cancer survivors.
 All anthracycline derivatives may induce cardiac damage that can result even in life-threatening complication of chemotherapy.
-The main risk is associated with their chronic administration, when severe cardiomyopathy and heart failure may develop later or any time after completion of the treatment (von Hoff et al. 1979, Hrdina et al. 2000, Gharib and Burnett 2002, Minotti et al. 2004).
+The main risk is associated with their chronic administration, when severe cardiomyopathy and heart failure may develop later in the course or any time after completion of the treatment (Von Hoff et al. 1979, Hrdina et al. 2000, Gharib and Burnett 2002).